ktcraig/Project-1-AI-Class/README.md

-# Project 1: What will the price of bitcoin be in 2025?
+# Project 1: What will the price of Bitcoin be in 2025?

 # Contributors:
 Team 5: Joel Freeman, Roderick Burroughs, Katie Craig, Sowmayalata Shetty, Matthew Ward, Pablo Romero